Understanding what stress does to our bodies may be the key to changing how it affects us. (9 minute read)

 - Prioritize your tasks and focus on one thing at a time.
 Multitasking is beneficial if we are, say, bartenders, servers, or in a profession that requires multiple aspects to synergize, but it rarely works if you are trying to get specific things accomplished.
 Turn your phone on DNS, turn off notifications (always), set a timer to complete each task at hand before moving onto the next.
 Best advice I ever received was to not look at my phone until 9AM each day.
 Again, not always easy but there are ways to make it work for us.

-- Practice calming activities like meditation or settling your mind down for 10 minutes a day.
-Download my free guide Stop Anxiety Forever to get started.
+- Practice calming activities like meditation or settling your mind down for a minimum of 10 minutes a day.
+Use a free app like Insight Timer.

 - Reduce caffeine intake.
 If you can’t give it up completely, try and eliminate drinking any forms of it after 12:00 PM.
 Caffeine triggers the SNS and also leads to insomnia.
 If you need a midday energy boost, try these essential oil aromatherapy inhalers for a boost of energy.
 (Or to find calm too!)